Biggest fuck up?

 After years of not speaking up, it’s like opening the floodgates.
-Here’s three off the top of my head:
+Here are three off the top of my head:

 - The age-old mentality that success is gained by millions of hours

 - False familiarity and cheap personalisation.
-It’s hugely important for brands to be able to resonate with their audience and so we’ve seen the rise of personalisation across brand and channel in recent years, but there’s a really fine line between ‘we get you’ and “Hey friend!
+It’s hugely important for brands to be able to resonate with their audience, and so we’ve seen the rise of personalisation across brands and channels in recent years, but there’s a really fine line between ‘we get you’ and “Hey, friend!
 We SO have to talk about this – I know we said subject/product blah blah here}.
 But we know you’ll love this.”
 Emails like that get the boot, pronto.
 It’s as bad as LinkedIn.
 Don’t DM me preaching about ‘connecting up’ and ‘touching base’ alright?

 Just do the thing already.